Bleached hair is a statement.

 Yes, is the short answer.
-But we think application matters.
-Here’s why.
+But I think application matters.
 Using oils on any hair can be challenging.
-When applying any oil to hair there are 3 things to watch out for:
+When applying any oil to your hair, there are three things to watch out for:

-- Oil applied directly to hair can attract dirt from the atmosphere, leaving it looking dull.
+- Oil applied directly to hair can attract dirt from the atmosphere, leaving it dull.

-- A build-up of oil can be difficult to get out of the hair.
-Sometimes you have to do several shampoos to get rid of oil build-up which defeats the object of doing it in the first place.
+- A build-up of oil can be challenging to get out of the hair.
+Sometimes you have to do several shampoos to get rid of oil build-up, which defeats the object of doing it in the first place.

-Argan oil is rich in Vitamin E and its benefits for hair and skin are well-documented.
-However, if you’ve struggled with using oils on your hair in the past, and if any of the points above are familiar, you’ll understand why the application is important.
-Argan oil is a key ingredient in our styling range.
-We believe that including it in the product formulation is a more effective way of applying it to the hair.
-So we’ve developed formulations that include Argan Oil but the overall formulation is lightweight and free of build-up.
-Our styling range is applied using a super-fine mist spray, making application even easier.
+Argan oil is rich in Vitamin E and, its benefits for hair and skin are well-documented.
+However, if you’ve struggled with using oils on your hair, and if any of the points above are familiar, you’ll understand why the application is critical.

-Applying Argan Oil to the hair in this way gets rid of the problems described above, whilst giving bleached hair all the benefits.
+Applying Argan Oil to the hair in this way resolves the problems described above, whilst giving bleached hair all the benefits.

 - Get a hair cut.
-If the hair is badly damaged, getting rid of dry, damaged ends will stop the damage riding up the hair shaft.
-If the hair is so badly damaged that it’s falling out you may need a radical rethink.
+If your hair is badly damaged, getting rid of dry, damaged ends will stop the damage riding up the hair shaft.
+If your hair is damaged and falling out, you may need a radical rethink.
 Talk to a professional stylist about the best style options to make hair look thicker.

-- Use a hair mask twice a week for 2 weeks.
-After that initial period, use a hair mask once a week every week to improve moisture and elasticity.
-Condition hair every time you shampoo.
+- Use Restore and Shine Hair Masque twice a week for two weeks.
+After that initial period, use the hair mask once a week every week to improve moisture and elasticity.
+Condition your hair every time you shampoo.

 - Reduce heated styling.
-This means using a hairdryer on a low setting and not using any other heated styling appliances.
+Use a hairdryer on a low setting and avoid using any other heated styling appliances.
 If you can, let your hair air dry.

-- Use leave in conditioners prior to styling and you can give hair an extra moisture boost in between washes.
+- Use leave in conditioners before styling, and you can give hair an extra moisture boost in between washes.